Mesa Verde National Park: History and Culture

 The park has two main branches.
 Wetherill Mesa Road is open from May through September so that is not an option during our October visit.
 We went down the Chapin Mesa branch and took a short hike at Park Point Overlook, the highest point in the park at 8572 feet for a nice view of the valley below.

 Next up for us was the Mesa Top Loop to look at 700 years of Pueblo history, from 650 AD to 1350 AD .
 The Puebloans built pit houses in 650 AD.
 A pit House was basically a five foot pit in the ground with branches and thatch roof.
-As time progressed, the pit got fancier with more rooms.
+As time progressed, the pit got fancier and deeper with more rooms.
 The main room was for ceremonies with specific ventilation to help with airflow to feed the fire in the middle of the room.
 I wondered how they keep the flame from torching the thatch roof.
 We stopped at all the sights and encountered very few other visitors.
 This was the benefit of visiting during the off season.
 It was like walking through 600 years of history in three hours.

 Balcony House Tour

-DSC02837-300x169 Mesa Verde National Park: History and Culture
+DSC02837-300x169 Mesa Verde National Park: Amazing Cliff Dwellings

 Pit in Balcony House

 After the terrific Mesa Top Loop, we came to the highlight of the day – Balcony House tour.
 The tour took us down to an actual cliff dwelling.
 The ranger took us to Balcony House via a short switchback trail that descended to the actual house.
 These trails were not obvious when the house is viewed from a distance.
-The mystery of how the Puebloans accessed the cliff houses from the plateau above is solved – a simple switchback trail.
+The mystery of how the Puebloans accessed the cliff houses from the plateau above was solved – a simple switchback trail.
 They did not have to climb the rock cliffs.

 House Up Close

-IMG_4247-1-e1489935807807-225x300 Mesa Verde National Park: History and Culture
+IMG_4247-1-e1489935807807-225x300 Mesa Verde National Park: Amazing Cliff Dwellings

 Ladder at Balcony House